piurafunk/fun-earthed-arcana/Writerside/topics/Feats.md

 # Feats

 This section offers a collection of 1st-level Feats, which are special features not tied to a single Class.
-At 1st level, your character gains a Feat from the character’s Background.
+At 1st level, your character gains a Feat from the character's Background.

 ## Parts of a Feat

-The description of a Feat contains the following parts, which are presented after the Feat’s name:
+The description of a Feat contains the following parts, which are presented after the Feat's name:

 **Level.** Each Feat has a level.
-To take a Feat, your level must equal or exceed the Feat’s level.
+To take a Feat, your level must equal or exceed the Feat's level.
 **Prerequisite.** You must meet any prerequisite specified in a Feat to take that Feat.
-If you lose a Feat’s prerequisite, you can’t use that Feat until you regain the prerequisite.
+If you lose a Feat's prerequisite, you can't use that Feat until you regain the prerequisite.
 **Repeated.** If a Feat is repeatable, you can take it more than once.
-If it isn’t repeatable, you can take the Feat only once.
+If it isn't repeatable, you can take the Feat only once.

 ## Feat Descriptions

-Here are the descriptions of Feats mentioned in this documentation’s Backgrounds.
+Here are the descriptions of Feats mentioned in this documentation's Backgrounds.
 The Feats are presented in alphabetical orders.

 ## Alert